Tihi321/ts-utils/README.md

   - `promisifyCallback` &mdash; Promisify functions that accept callback that will be called upon resolve, example wainting for message from api

+- **Selectors**

+  - `generateSelector` &mdash; Function that generates selector for reselect library
+  - `combineSelector` &mdash; Function that allows usage of selector logic outside of reselect

 - **Arrays**

   - `includesAll` &mdash; Check if all keys from source array are in target array